Michael Douglas: Early life and education

 Douglas has a younger brother, Joel Douglas (born 1947), and two paternal half-brothers, Peter Douglas (born 1955) and Eric Douglas (1958–2004), from stepmother Anne Buydens.

 Douglas attended The Allen-Stevenson School in New York City, Eaglebrook School in Deerfield, Massachusetts, and The Choate Preparatory School (now Choate Rosemary Hall) in Wallingford, Connecticut.
 He received his B.A. in dramatic art from the University of California, Santa Barbara in 1968, where he was also the honorary president of the UCSB Alumni Association.
 He studied acting with Wynn Handman at The American Place Theatre in New York City.

+Starting in 1966, Douglas acted at the Eugene O'Neill Theater Center, which his step-father Bill Darrid helped found.
+Douglas described the experience as transformative for his acting career.
+Douglas featured in multiple productions, including early versions of Ron Cowen's Summertree and Lanford Wilson's Lemon Sky.
+He worked frequently with director Lloyd Richards, who he described as "a great teacher" who helped him develop his acting ability.
+At the O'Neill, he met and befriended Danny DeVito, whom he would later live with in New York after graduating from UCSB.
+Douglas later joined the board of the O'Neill in 1980 and presented the organization with the Regional Theatre Tony Award in 2010.